Post

 • buffer: temporal storage for making profit of a data transaction

-πŸ’‘ proximity principle
+πŸ’‘ Proximity principle

 • when you open a program, most probably you will need more than that